-A low profile fender and High Intensity Discharge (HID) headlights help signal an aggressively styled road presence.
+A low profile fender and Bi-beam LED headlights help signal an aggressively styled road presence.

 The Toyota 86 drivetrain is a thing of beauty.
-Whether you choose the automatic or manual transmission, you'll enjoy a seamless transition of power from the vehicle's front boxer engine with D-4S direct injection technology, delivering 147kW @ 7,000rpm, and 205Nm of torque at 6,400rpm.
+You'll enjoy a seamless transition of power from the vehicle's front boxer engine with D-4S direct injection technology, delivering 152kW @ 7,000rpm, and 212Nm of torque at 6,400rpm.
 At 5,000 revs the car's attitude changes and it's on.

 Engineering and design elements from all three of the 86's forefathers — the Toyota 800, 2000GT and AE86 — contribute to the 86 as we know it today.